cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 }
 ```

-The activation message must be signed by at least 4 of the 5 nominated members of the Omni team in order to be accepted.
+The activation message must be signed by at least 4 of the 5 nominated members of the Zus team in order to be accepted.
 These members are as follows:

 - Zathras - Project Maintainer and Developer
 - dexx - Project Maintainer and Developer